 As you can see, many of the listed bacteria below are not strictly aerobic – in fact, most of them use a combination of aerobic and anaerobic respiration.

-Whether they can utilise lactulose (galactose or fructose) or not has no real bearing on a bacteria’s respiration style – not all aerobes are galactose or fructose lovers, so therefore stick to the list when making your choices.
+Whether they can utilise lactulose (galactose or fructose) or not has no real bearing on a bacterium’s respiration style – not all aerobes are galactose or fructose lovers, so stick to the list when making your choices.

-Please note that this list is not exhaustive – we only have the information from available research specifically into lactulose, but more exists separately for galactose and fructose.
+Please note that this list is not exhaustive.
+We have information available from research specifically on lactulose, but more exists separately for galactose and fructose.
 If lactulose worsens your symptoms, stop using it and try something else.

 Group B Streptococcus is not on this list!